Kapish26/python_data_logger/README.md

     - Locate the `main.exe` file on your desktop and double-click to open the Data Logger app.

 2. **Connect Serial Ports**:
-    - Ensure that you establish a connection to the relevant serial ports.
+    - Before interacting with the app's features, ensure that you establish a connection to the relevant serial ports.
 This might involve connecting any hardware components to your computer or configuring virtual serial ports if applicable.

 3. **Live Data Graph**:
     - The data is plotted from the time the serial port is connected.
-You can show or hide the thermistor lines in the graph as needed.
+You can show or hide the thermistors' lines in the graph.

-By following these steps, you can effectively utilize the Data Logger app to configure and monitor your temperature settings.
+4. **Edit Data Logger Settings**:
+    - To change heater activation temperatures, solenoid cutoff temperatures, and enable or disable cooling settings, go to the menu bar, select "Edit," and then choose "Edit Data Logger Settings."

+5. **Edit WiFi Credentials**:
+    - To store or edit WiFi SSIDs and passwords, go to the menu bar, select "Edit," and then choose "Edit WiFi Credentials."
+You can store up to 8 WiFi networks.

 ## Creating an Executable